-As of September 30, 2020, warrants to subscribe a total of 40,851 ordinary shares were issued and outstanding.
-In addition 15,472 warrants will be formally issued on October 31, 2020.
-Of the total number of issued and outstanding warrants, will be vested upon the closing of the offering.
-All of our ordinary shares issuable under these warrants are subject to contractual lock-up agreements with us or the underwriters.
+As of January 4, 2021, warrants to subscribe a total of 2,228,256 ordinary shares were issued and outstanding.
+All of our ordinary shares issuable under all of our issued and outstanding warrants are subject to a contractual 180-day lock-up agreement with us or the underwriters.
+In addition, we have issued 351,036 to